matt2005/LIN_Nodes/README.md

     master/
         Network master node.

-    power_v1/ (deprecated)
-        Simple 4-output power switching node using an ST driver.
-Low current due to high Rdson FETs in the ST family.

     power_v3/
         5-output power switching node using Freescale smart high-side switches.
         Board limited to 5.5A, but code should work with the 10A device as well.

-    programmer/ (deprecated)
-        Hand-held configuration tool with 20x4 LCD.
-Simple field configuration only.

     usb_link/
         USB bridge with support for configuration and node firmware updates.

-        lintool/
-            Command-line tool for the USB link.
 ```